-The Wake Tech Campus Police Department, established in 2012, is a fully-sanctioned law enforcement agency dedicated to protecting the life and property of students, faculty, staff, and visitors on all Wake Tech campuses.
+The Wake Tech Campus Police Department, established in 2012, is a fully-sanctioned law enforcement agency dedicated to protecting the life and property of students, faculty, staff and visitors on all Wake Tech campuses.
 The 17 institutions in the University of North Carolina System have campus police forces, along with 14 other community colleges across the state and most private universities in Wake County.

 Meet the Chief

 Michael Allen Penry was sworn in as Wake Tech's first police chief on May 4, 2012.
-A former Wake County sheriff’s deputy, Chief Penry previously served as a school resource officer at Centennial Campus and Daniels middle schools.
+A former Wake County deputy, Penry previously served as a school resource officer at Centennial Campus and Daniels middle schools.

 Prior to his career in law enforcement, he coordinated international mission trips and helped organize humanitarian relief efforts for local churches.

 He has an undergraduate degree in religion from High Point University and a master's degree in intercultural studies from Southeastern Baptist Theological Seminary in Wake Forest.

 ConnectWake Tech eNews